jaidevxb/appliance-buddy/README.md

 3. Set the build command to `npm run build`
 4. Set the output directory to `dist/`
 5. Add the `VITE_API_URL` environment variable pointing to your backend

+### Railway Deployment (Alternative for Frontend)

+1. Create a new Web Service on Railway
+2. Connect your GitHub repository
+3. Railway will automatically detect and use the [railway.json](file:///d:/appliance-buddy/railway.json) configuration
+4. Add the `VITE_API_URL` environment variable pointing to your backend

 ## Setup Instructions